bretmullinix/openshift-idm-cluster-on-aws/part2-install-idm/3rd-tdd-iteration/readme.md

     We have one more refactoring to do.
 When you ran **molecule verify**, we were looping through the services many times to get boolean statuses.
-    This is inefficient.
-Lets capture the firewalld service information in a variable and reference it when we populate the variables.
+    This was inefficient.
+Let's capture the firewalld service information in a variable and reference it when we populate the variables.

     1. Add the following content to the **verify.yml** file after the task titled